Here we showcase tailoring buttons, from the individual to large emporiums such as The Leviathan.

 This is a rare button believed to be from the Castlemaine Fire Brigade.

 Walter was born in Fitzroy in 1856.
 Around 1870 he was apprenticed as a tailor, and with his brother John continued in this trade until retirement.
-He first traded from Brunswick Street, Fitzroy, and later from around 1899 in Flinders Street, Melbourne.
+He first traded, from 1885, in Brunswick Street, Fitzroy, and later from around 1899 in Flinders Street, Melbourne.
 He emmigrated to Surrey, England some time after 1919 and lived out his years there.

 This reference came from a 1913 street directory;